bobbyrein/bobbyrein/README.md

 - 👋 Hi, I’m Bobby Rein
-- 👀 I’m interested in React and Next.js development.
-I like to build user-friendly and applications.
-I also would like to start building games on iOS.
+- 👀 I’m interested in building iOS games using Swift
-- 🌱 I’m currently learning how to develope scalable applications with React.
 - 📫 How to reach me: you can shoot me an email @ bobbyrein97@gmail.com